grace-maarten/platform-engineering-101/README.md

 OpenShift cluster:
 * From the [Red Hat Developers website](https://developers.redhat.com), which offers tutorials, free e-books, and access to a free OpenShift sandbox.
+    => We will opt for this option during this tutorial
 * From a demo environment provided for you.

 <a id="Step_1.1"></a>